 The general consensus on making the perfect cold brew is that a 1:5 proportion of coffee to water creates a nice balanced drink that you can enjoy straight.
 If you prefer to mix it with something, you’ll want to mix equal parts, cold water, milk, or whatever other cold brew coffee recipes you like.
 Consider some ways to sweeten your cold brew with sweetened milk or liquid sugar.

 We recommend starting with the basics and learning how to expand your palette over time.
 Start with the 1:5 proportion, see how you like it, and then you can experiment from there.
 Todd from Le Colombe Coffee has his own little secret:

-I have a habit of taking something and poking the edges of my french press to make sure that everything gets contact with the water.
+I have a habit of taking something and poking the edges of my French press to make sure that everything gets into contact with the water.

 So, keep in mind that you want to ensure that you properly soak all the coarsely ground coffee beans in the water.
 But, there’s still a right and wrong way to do it.